 Winter coat

-If you're going to spend your money on one item for your cold weather packing list, a warm (but lightweight) winter coat is it.
+If you're going to spend your money on one item for your cold weather packing list for Europe, a warm (but lightweight) winter coat is it.
 For so many years I tried to get by with cheap coats.
 Last year I decided that my Christmas gift would be a Canada Goose down coat.

-Hands down one of the best purchases and a game changer for my winter packing list.
+Hands down one of the best purchases and a game changer for my Europe winter packing list.

 After much research, I chose the Canada Goose Alliston Coat.
 Not only does this coat keep me toasty in freezing conditions, but it's also very lightweight.
 When you're spending hours outside, those heavy coats can really start to weigh down on your shoulders and back.